ironarachne/world/README.md

 ## Building

-Just run `./build.sh`.
+Run `make build`.
 The binary will be `build/worldapi`.

-After building, you can use the `./run.sh` script to run the API with configuration friendly to local development.
+## Running in Development

+Run `make run`.
+It will set sane defaults and use the local filesystem for saving files.